Teton Music School Policies

 Registration is open to students ages 7 and over.
 TMS will determine lesson dates and times based on several factors including a student’s schedule and years of study.
 An annual registration fee of $40 is charged of all students.

 In the event that a student is absent from his or her weekly lesson, TMS will not offer a refund or credit the next session’s bill.
 Makeup lessons are not offered for student absences.
 If a TMS music instructor needs to miss a lesson for any reason, TMS will make up or credit those canceled lessons.
 If you know ahead of time that a lesson will be missed, please pass that information along.
 Missing lessons without notifying TMS ("no call/no show") may affect a student's future eligibility for enrollment.

 Scheduling and Changes

 We cannot change lesson days or times in the middle of a session.
 TMS does not reset the lesson schedule at the end of each billing session – students simply keep their same lesson day and time into the next session unless other arrangements have been made, except Summer session, which is scheduled separately.
+Enrollments roll over to the next session (Fall into Winter, Winter into Spring) and are billed automatically unless change or cancelation notice is given by the published deadline.
+TMS will publish change request deadlines in advance of each session.
 If students need a different day or time, please give TMS those requests as soon as possible.

 Code of Conduct